America and West Indies Station

-The North America and West Indies Station was a formation of the United Kingdom's Royal Navy stationed in North American waters from the 1740s to 1956, with its main bases in Bermuda and Halifax, Nova Scotia.
-The North American Station absorbed the separate Newfoundland Station in 1825 (becoming the North America and Newfoundland Station), and the Jamaica Station in 1830, to form the North America and West Indies Station.
+The America and West Indies Station is a former Royal Navy station responsible for the western Atlantic, West Indies, and eastern Pacific, active between 1926 and 1956.
+It was the successor of the North American Station, which absorbed the separate Newfoundland Station in 1825 (becoming the North America and Newfoundland Station), and the Jamaica Station in 1830, to form the North America and West Indies Station.
 It was briefly abolished in 1907 before being restored in 1915.
 It was renamed the America and West Indies Station in 1926, absorbing what had been the South East Coast of America Station and the Pacific Station.

 History

 In January 1748 Charles Watson was appointed to command HMS Lion.
 In March that year he was sent out aboard Lion as commander-in-chief on the Newfoundland and North American station, with a commodore's broad pennant.

 Royal Navy ships and vessels in the area were under the command of Commodore Samuel Hood in 1767.
 The headquarters was located in Halifax from 1758 to 1794, and thereafter in Halifax and Bermuda.
 Land and buildings for a permanent Naval Yard were purchased by the Royal Navy in 1758 and the Yard was officially commissioned in 1759.
 Halifax served as the main base for the Royal Navy in North America during the Seven Years' War, the American Revolution, and the French Revolutionary Wars.

 Following American independence in 1783, Bermuda was the only British territory left between Nova Scotia and the West Indies.
 In 1794 the local area commander, Vice Admiral Sir George Murray, sent HMS Cleopatra there to reconnoite the harbour.
 The establishment of a base there was delayed for a dozen years, however, due to the need to survey the encircling barrier reef to locate channels suitable for large warships.
 Once this had been completed, a base was established at St. George's in 1794, with the fleet anchoring at Murray's Anchorage in the northern lagoon.
 The Admiralty also began purchasing land at Bermuda's West End, including Ireland Island, Spanish Point, and smaller islands in the Great Sound with the intent of building the Royal Naval Dockyard, Bermuda, and a permanent naval base there, with its anchorage on Grassy Bay.
 The construction of this base was to drag on through much of the Nineteenth Century.

 Admiralty House, Halifax, summer headquarters of the Admiral commanding.